-After an accident involving on the island of Tolaria, there were pockets of differently moving time.
-Teferi fell into a slow-moving pocket of energy immediately after catching fire, causing him to burn for 40 years of real time, which activated his Planeswalker spark.
+After an accident involving a time machine on the island of Tolaria, there were pockets of differently moving time.
+Teferi fell into a slow-moving pocket of energy immediately after catching fire, causing him to burn for 40 years of real time.
 Meanwhile, a Phyrexian operative fell into a fast-moving pocket of energy, which allowed it centuries to build a Phyrexian army in just a few years of real time.

 The Scheherezade and Stasis cards have this effect.

 The Marvel Comics storyline The Adventures of Cyclops and Phoenix.
 Time Travel Hand Waving brings their minds to the far, far future so they can raise the young Cable as the mysterious pair "Redd and Slym".
 About ten years pass there, with only a few moments passing here.
 Which is good, because 'here', they had fallen face first into the water.